AkifManzoor124/AkifManzoor124.github.io/README.md

 # Personal-Website
->The First Version of this app was created from scratch using HTML/CSS and JavaScript
+<br />The First Version of this app was created from scratch using HTML/CSS and JavaScript
->The Second Version will use Bootstrap + jQuery
+<br />The Second Version will use Bootstrap + jQuery
->The Third Version will be created using React
+<br />The Third Version will be created using React